 Sweet corn is an annual with yellow, white, and bi-colored ears.
 A long, frost-free growing season is necessary after planting.
 Sweet corn is wind-pollinated, so it should be planted in blocks, rather than in single rows.
 Early, mid, and late-season varieties extend the harvest.
 If you miss the optimal harvest time, corn will go downhill fast, as sugars convert to starch.

-- Corn is picky about its soil.
+- Corn plants are picky about their soil.
 Work in aged manure or compost the fall before planting and let over winter in the soil.

 - Starting corn seeds indoors is not recommended.

 - Plant seeds 1 inch deep and 4 to 6 inches apart.
-Space rows 30 to 36 inches apart.
+Rows 30 to 36 inches apart.

 - For sufficient pollination, plan your plot right.
 Don’t plant two long rows, rather, plant corn blocks of at least four rows.